Here’s a listing of museums, learning centers and zoos that are continually open during the month for family fun in and around the Central Valley.

 Hidden Homes Trail

 Do you know what’s inside a mouse nest?
 Observe wildlife, complete with five life size models of animal “homes” with signs along the way to tell the stories about animals living around the San Joaquin River.
 Tip toe through a mouse house, climb inside a caddis fly cocoon, be a baby eagle in our giant eagle nest, then picnic and explore the River Center grounds.
 Don’t forget to print out the Scavenger Hunt sheet at riverparkway.org!
 The Hidden Homes Trail located at the San Joaquin River Parkway River Center is wheelchair and stroller accessible, and is specifically designed for preschool children.
-Open daily 9 a.m. – 5 p.m.
-Historic Ranch open Saturday and Sunday 10 a.m.-3 p.m.
+Open daily 8 a.m.-5 p.m.
+Historic Ranch and River Center Exhibits open Saturday and Sunday 10 a.m.-3 p.m.
 11605 Old Friant Road, Fresno.
 248-8480

 Imagine U Interactive Children’s Museum

 A place where children and families can enjoy a hands-on multicultural learning experience which features the “Imagination Center” where children can dress in costumes and play musical instruments.
 For the small members of the family there is “Toddletown” with crawl spaces and other toys.
 Also there is science and nutritional learning experiences available.
 Open Monday-Saturday 10 a.m.-5:30 p.m., Sunday 12-4 p.m.
-Closed on Easter.
 Groups and schools by appointment.
 Admission: $8 per person, under 1 free.
 Military discount $6, senior discount $6.
-New location opening at 210 N. Tipton, Visalia.
+210 N. Tipton, Visalia.
 733-5975. imagineumuseum.org

 Visit some of the world’s most endangered species of cats, including the Bengal tiger and the clouded leopard in natural habitats at the Project Survival Cat Haven.
 Visitors learn about the cats and efforts being made to save them from extinction.
-This wild animal park features guided tours Thursday-Monday from 10 a.m. to 4 p.m.
-Last tour of the day leaves at 3 p.m.
-Closed Tuesday and Wednesday.
-Closed on Easter.
+This wild animal park features guided tours Wednesday-Monday from 10 a.m. to 5 p.m.
+Last tour of the day leaves at 4 p.m.
+Closed Tuesday.
 Admission: adults $15, children ages 4-12 $10 and seniors $12.
 Field trips available.
 Located on Hwy 180, 45 miles east of Fresno and 15 miles west of Kings Canyon National Park.
 38257 E. Kings Canyon Rd.
 Dunlap, CA. 338-3216

 Central California Parent is the #1 FREE parenting resource for Central Valley families.